get the full picture with an SEO strategy

 What is an SEO strategy?

-An SEO strategy is, to a certain extent, an SEO positioning document.
+An SEO strategy is, to a certain extent, a digital, organic positioning document.
 For existing businesses, I’ll go through:

 - the product or service you’re offering